oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-users.md

 ```

 ### Step 2 (b).
 Setting up virtualenv for pyenv users
-*`Note` : Only follow this and the next step if you are not using direnv for automatic virtualenv activation*
+*`Note` : Only follow this if you are not using direnv for automatic virtualenv activation*

-`Important` Inorder to know whether you are using pyenv or not please carry out the following instructions.
+`Important` Inorder to know whether you are using pyenv or not for virtualenv activation please carry out the following instructions.

 * Go to the directory where you have installed Oppia and check if you have `.python-version` file in that directory.
 If the `.python-version` file is present, that means you are using pyenv for virtualenv activation.